Property

 In short, you pay stamp duty when you buy.
 You pay capital gains tax when you sell.
 And you pay income tax on your rental income.

-Can non residents use a mortgage?
+Can I use a UK mortgage?

 The fact that the big UK high street banks don’t usually lend to non residents doesn’t mean you don’t have options.